 - Does your organization’s purpose (work you do and the values/principles that guide you) truly resonate and connect to each individual’s current purpose in life?

 - Is your organization’s current strategic direction clear?
 Does it engage everyone sufficiently to inspire them to commit the energy required to make the journey and achieve the desired results?

-- Does your organization have no more than a handful (4-6) specific strategic initiatives that will ensure the overall strategic direction is achieved?
+- Does your organization have no more than a small handful (2-4) specific strategic initiatives that will ensure the overall strategic direction is achieved?